 If your condition has not improved following non-surgical treatment options, then you may consider having a cervical artificial disc replacement at our Los Angeles facility.

-This amazing mechanical structure will be used by our world class spine surgeons at Marina Del Rey Hospital to give back to you the quality of life you were used to.
+This amazing mechanical structure will be used by our world-class spine surgeons at Cedars-Sinai Marina del Rey Hospital to give back to you the quality of life you were used to.

-A cervical artificial disc replacement is typically available for patients who suffer from cervical disc herniation and couldn’t treat this condition by using non-surgical treatment.
-If the patient’s quality of life is significantly affected by the cervical disc herniation, it’s recommended that they opt for this procedure.
+A cervical artificial disc replacement is typically available for patients who suffer from a cervical disc herniation and couldn’t treat this condition by using the non-surgical treatment.
+If the patient’s quality of life is significantly affected by cervical disc herniation, it’s recommended that they opt for this procedure.

 The artificial cervical disc is placed between two vertebrae.
 This device is inserted after the surgical removal of an intervertebral disc which was carried on in order to alleviate the pressure of the spinal nerves.
-The purpose of using this device is preserving the motion of the disc space.
+The purpose of using this device is to preserve the motion of the disc space.